FORKC/forkc.org/wp-content/plugins/simple-add-pages-or-posts/readme.txt

 = I have a lot of questions and I want support where can I go? =

-<a href="http://pluginsupport.mijnpress.nl/">http://pluginsupport.mijnpress.nl/</a> or drop me a tweet to notify me of your support topic over here.<br>
+<a href="https://pluginsupport.mijnpress.nl/">https://pluginsupport.mijnpress.nl/</a> or drop me a tweet to notify me of your support topic over here.<br>
 I always check my tweets, so mention my name with @ramonfincken and your problem.

 == Changelog ==
+= 2.0.0 =
+* Added: Strict standards fixes

 = 1.8.2 =
 * Added: Strict standards fixes